-Make some and you’ll want to drizzle it on everything!
+Make some peanut sauce and drizzle it on everything!
 This peanut sauce also makes a stellar veggie dip.
 Store-bought veggie dips are notoriously full of preservatives, but not this one.

 Uses for Peanut Sauce